 Déjà vu at Ayagaures as the taxi dropped us off the next morning, but this time we were heading north on the GR131.
 Crossing the dam above Ayagaures led to small houses with surrounding Garden of Eden plots.
 Hard work had created fruit and veg that anyone would be proud of.
 From there we climbed a clear path into a scattered pine forest looking out for elusive Blue Chaffinch as we went, no luck.

 As height was gained we seemed to be heading for a pass, but we continued traversing above it into a more and more remote area with views back down to the coast.
 Some mountain bikers sped fearlessly downhill past us and low and behold that hill runner nonchalantly trotted by.
 Lost valleys appeared below.
 The original route has been closed due to a landslide and the volcanic rocks hereabouts looked friable.
 Lunch was taken before we reached the col at Manzanilla.
 I was so impressed by the feeling of spaciousness up here.

 Giant dandelions, 3ft high, growing everywhere; you should see the size of the rabbits!

 – and water on tap out of the rock.

 So eventually over the top and onto an ancient looping track down to Tunte.
-We were chasing the 14.30 bus but on arrival at the stop found the timetable had changed, we didn’t fancy a three hour wait for the next.
+We were chasing the 14.30 bus but on arrival at the stop found the timetable had changed, we didn’t fancy a three-hour wait for the next.
 The ploy is to go into a bar and ask for a taxi knowing full well there isn’t one, this usually finds an ‘hombre’ willing to do the job.
-The helpful lady in our bar of choice did just that and before long we were on the way again in an unlicensed car with a driver who would probably failed even the most lenient of alcohol tests.
+The helpful lady in our bar of choice did just that and before long we were on the way again in an unlicensed car with a driver who would probably fail even the most lenient of alcohol tests.

 Choose your driver.